 How to get there

-DUBAI TO FOSSIL ROCK: Journey takes around 1 hour depending on your starting point in Dubai.
+DUBAI TO FOSSIL ROCK: The journey takes around 1 hour depending on your starting point in Dubai.
 Take the Sharjah-Kalba Rd/E102/S116

 FOSSIL ROACK TO WADI SHAWKA: Takes around 30 minutes on Sharjah-Kalba Rd/E102.